-Below are lists of national and state groups working at the forefront of foster care, education and child/family welfare issues.
+Below is a list of groups working at the forefront of foster care, education and child/family welfare issues.

 Also included is a list of social networking sites, online forums, and other organizations to help you get involved in the foster care community.